 Last fall I made some pretty awesome discoveries in Hungary.
 Although spending a day tracing Erin’s roots in the rural village of Mor was pretty special, my biggest discovery was much tastier.
 Chicken Paprikash, to be exact.
-This Hungarian dish became my favorite while touring Eastern Europe and my biggest regret (besides not eating more of it) was that I never learned how to make it for myself.
+This Hungarian dish became my favourite while touring Eastern Europe and my biggest regret (besides not eating more of it) was that I never learned how to make it for myself.
 Thanks to my tour down the Danube with Viking Cruises I got a second chance to right this wrong.
-And thanks to ChefParade’s Budapest cooking class, I discovered Hungarian dishes and flavors beyond Chicken Paprikash.
+And thanks to ChefParade’s Budapest cooking class, I discovered Hungarian dishes and flavours beyond Chicken Paprikash.
 On a special note, I got to share these discoveries with my mother who I was able to take along on this trip.

 Our day with Chefparade began with a guided tour through the famous Nagy Vásárcsarnok.
 This massive market hall is where we met up with Ági, our smiling Chefparade guide and Budapest cooking class instructor.
 She took us to join the rest of the group who had opted for breakfast at the market, an add-on that Chefparade offers to its Budapest cooking class.
 Having been to the market before, I was well aware of the incredible yet filling fare available at the vendor stalls.
-Think stuffed cabbages, goulash soup in bread bowls, Hungarian sausages, and lángos –a deep fried bread topped with garlic, sour cream, and onions.
+Think stuffed cabbages, goulash soup in bread bowls, Hungarian sausages, and lángos –a deep-fried bread topped with garlic, sour cream, and onions.
 How anyone could sample this before the day ahead of us is beyond me and my waistline.
 Still, a great option and the food really is incredible.
 If you go this route consider small samples and sharing!

 After “breakfast Ági got us started with the 40 proof shot of Unicum – Hungary’s national spirit.
 This is how any day of cooking should start!